Frequently Asked Questions About Your Heating & Cooling System

 What type of filter should I use?
 And how often should I replace it?

-Standard filters work to keep your system and its ductwork clean, but they can only do so much to improve indoor air quality.
-A media air cleaner does a much better job of trapping small particles.
-It rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times more effectively than a standard filter.
-Upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
+Standard filters work to keep your system and its ductwork clean, but they don’t really improve indoor air quality.
+To do that you need a media air cleaner.
+The media filter rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times that of a standard filter.
+However, upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
 Always choose a filter that matches your blower’s capacity.
 For optimal efficiency and filtration, we recommend that you replace your disposable filters at least once a month.
-If you have washable filters, you should clean them once a month during periods of heavy use
+If you have washable filters, they should be cleaned once a month.

-Many factors affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, and duct sizing and arrangement.
-A technician from iHome Services can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
-Depending on the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet.
-You can ensure that the system you purchase is the right size and not smaller or larger than you require, by having your heating and cooling needs evaluated by a licensed professional.
+There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
+Northeast Florida Heating & Air can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
+Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
+The only way to ensure the size of the system you purchase will be large enough to heat or cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.

 What is the life expectancy of my unit?